gmac/professional-javascript/part1_basics/intro_to_javascript.md

 ### Composites

-Composite data types are structures that hold many discrete values.
-These values may be primitives or other composite structures.
-We'll discuss these more later:
+Composite data types are structures that manage references to many primitive values, and/or other composite structures:

  - **Array**: `["hello", 23, true]`
- - **Object**: `{firstName: "Greg", lastName: "MacWilliam"}`
+ - **Object**: `{firstName: "Indiana", lastName: "Jones"}`

 ### Using `typeof`

-You'll commonly want to inspect an unknown value's data type.
-This can be done using the `typeof` keyword, which provides a string description of the value's data type:
+We commonly want to know the data type of an unknown value.
+This can be done using the `typeof` keyword, which will provide a string description of the value's data type:

 ```javascript
 typeof "Hello" // "string"